sfarhat/Convolutional-Forced-Alignment/README.md

 To see my thought process as well as the ups and downs I experienced making this, you can read the blog-style [story.md](https://github.com/sfarhat/Convolutional-Forced-Alignment/blob/main/story.md).

-If you want a detailed technical report with diagrams and equations, you can read [this paper](https://github.com/sfarhat/Convolutional-Forced-Alignment/blob/main/Convolutional_Forced_Alignment.pdf).
+If you want a detailed technical report with diagrams and equations, you can read [Convolutional_Forced_Alignment.pdf](https://github.com/sfarhat/Convolutional-Forced-Alignment/blob/main/Convolutional_Forced_Alignment.pdf).

 ## Requirements